 What?!
 I know, it sounds weird, but you can train your mind to ACKNOWLEDGE the memory in the moment.
 Jot it down on your To-Remember list.
 I’ve created one for you here and you’ll start to see these little things that matter pop up everywhere.

 Then, you can DO something with it, when it feels right, with the medium you find most fitting.

 Ease into Documenting

 It’s not another thing on top of many to do or a checklist to accomplish + complete.
-Documenting can be one of your lifestyle habits that you actually look forward to and reap the benefits of mindfulness, presence, and tangible memories both now and later.
+Documenting can be one of your lifestyle habits that you actually enjoy and reap the benefits of mindfulness, presence, and tangible memories both now and later.

 Like anything else — starting a new job, budgeting your money, starting to exercise, starting to eat healthier — the hardest part STARTING, or if you’ve been here before, reconnecting with your “Value Vision” as I call it.

 Here’s how to start:

 Start by taking a pause and looking at your life — in all areas.
 Not just what’s immediately in front of you (which tends to lead to many people seeing their kids, maybe they’re spouse, and that’s about it).
 Think of ALL the parts of you.